IMM9O/css-masterclass-curriculum/README.md

 ### **CSS Preprocessors**

-The use of CSS preprocessors has become so important especially when you start working on large project.
+The use of CSS preprocessors has become so important especially when you start working on a large project.
-Learn about the most famous and common used preprocessor ( SASS ), Why i use it?, How to use it? and How to writing maintainable and scalable Sass.
+Learn about the most famous and common used preprocessor ( SASS ), Why I use it?, How to use it? and How to writing maintainable and scalable Sass.

 #### 📖 Contents